-Over 2 million children will be taking part in Outdoor Classroom Day nationwide on the 1st November, taking on this brilliant opportunity to get outdoors and enjoy learning outside the classroom.
+Over 1.5 million children will be taking part in Outdoor Classroom Day nationwide on the 23rd of May 2019, taking on this brilliant opportunity to get outdoors and enjoy learning outside the classroom.

 At JCA, we are keen outdoor education advocates and believe in the impact of outdoor learning on children’s physical health, mental health and general well being.
 Read on for our inspiring ideas to help teachers prepare for Outdoor Classroom Day.

 Students often get to practice sports outdoors during PE lessons, or to go out and explore during Geography trips while other subjects are typically at home in the classroom.
 Outdoor Classroom Day is your chance to take your subject outdoors and have fun teaching in a park, a garden, a forest, or even the beach.